rumblefishdev/jsonrpc-proxy/README.md

 # How to build your own Infura on AWS using serverless framework

 In [one of previous articles](https://www.rumblefishdev.com/how-to-run-ethereum-mainnet-node-on-aws/) we've demonstrated how to run a single mainnet Parity node on AWS.
-For many use case having one parity node will be sufficient, it surely beats having to rely on external public infrastracture, like Infura.
+In many cases having one Parity node will be sufficient, it surely beats a need to rely on external public infrastracture, like Infura.

 ## Drawbacks of having only one node

-However still in many situations one node will simply not be enough.
-I can think of several reasons of why you may need more than one.
+However in many situations one node is simply not enough.
+I can think of several reasons why you may need more than one node.

 1. **Downtime**.
 If for any reason node has to be taken down for maintenance there will be no node left.
-There will be downtime when for example there is need to upgrade version of Parity.
+There will be downtime when for example there is a need to upgrade a version of Parity.

 2. **Falling out of sync**.
 Parity is great but not flaweless.
 It may occasionally fall out of sync for various reasons.
-Having multiple nodes allows us to temporarly re-route traffic from nodes which have fallen behind and only query nodes which are in-sync.
+Having multiple nodes allows us to temporarly re-route traffic from nodes which have fallen behind and query nodes which are in-sync.

 3. **Distributing load**.
 There is only a certain level of requests/second on json-rpc that a single Parity node can sustain.
-Over this level json-rpc interface becomes slow and Parity node falls out of sync.
-This is especially important if node(s) are used from web dapp interface and number and you can observe daily spikes in user engagement.
+Json-rpc interface becomes slow over this level and Parity node falls out of sync.
+This is especially important if node(s) is used from web dapp interface and number, and you can observe daily spikes in user engagement.